NationalSecurityAgency/datawave/contrib/datawave-quickstart/README.md

 ingest and query components

-* For simplicity, all cluster services are downloaded/installed automatically, they are extracted and installed under the quickstart home diriectory, and all are owned/executed by the current user
+* For simplicity, all cluster services are downloaded/installed automatically, they are extracted and installed under the quickstart home directory, and all are owned/executed by the current user

+* Docker alternative: rather than installing and running services locally, you may prefer to run the entire [quickstart environment as a Docker container](docker/README.md).
+This will provide the exact same capabilities described below, but hosted on a CentOS 7 base image.

 ---